"...no human ever craves concrete or steel..."

 People don’t visit places like Florida’s gulf coast or Jackson Hole for beautiful accommodations and trendy shops.
 They visit for the natural beauty; everything else is ancillary.
 What will happen, then, when the balance is permanently tilted, and too much of the natural environment is replaced with condos and shopping centers that all look alike?

-The natural Creation will have been destroyed for a short-term financial gain, and future generations will never get to enjoy the beautiful sights we saw.
+The natural Creation will have been destroyed for a short-term financial gain, and future generations will never get to enjoy the beautiful sights we can enjoy today.
 Have a conversation with any elder person that grew up at or near your favorite beach or mountain retreat, and I’m positive they can share endless saddening stories about the changes that have already occurred.

 I want to do what I can to help conserve the wild places and wild creatures that God blessed us with.
-I’m confident that he didn’t create so many species solely for us to destroy them or hunt them to extinction.
+I’m confident that he didn’t create so many unique environments and species solely for us to destroy them or hunt them to extinction.

 I have no problem with responsible development.
 We all need shelter, but perhaps the poor real estate developer could manage to leave a few trees standing instead of clear-cutting acres at a time.

 We’ve all been blessed differently, and accordingly, each of us has different responsibilities and opportunities to do good.
-My sincere hope is that my art helps everyone who sees it to have a greater appreciation for God and his Creation, and to have an increased desire to do what they can to protect and conserve it.
-With this new Conservation Collection, I’ll be able to directly make an immediate impact, but only with your help.
+My sincere hope is that my art helps everyone who sees it to have a greater appreciation for God, His Creation, and to have an increased desire to do what they can to protect and conserve it.
+With this new focus, I’ll be able to directly make an immediate impact—but only with your help.

 Thanks for reading.
 It means a lot to me that you share my passion for the wonderful Creation around us.
-I’m just one person with a crate full of photography equipment, but I’m confident that together we can make a difference.
+I’m just one person that loves nature and photography, but I’m confident that together we can make a difference.

 Naturally Yours,